dotnet/docs-maui/docs/user-interface/brushes/radialgradient.md

 To create a radial gradient, create a `RadialGradientBrush` object and set its `Center` and `Radius` properties.
 Then, add two or more `GradientStop` objects to the `RadialGradientBrush.GradientStops` collection, that specify the colors in the gradient and their positions.

-The following XAML example shows a `RadialGradientBrush` that's set as the `Background` of a `Frame`:
+The following XAML example shows a `RadialGradientBrush` that's set as the `Background` of a <xref:Microsoft.Maui.Controls.Frame>:

 ```xaml
 <Frame BorderColor="LightGray"